 No!
 Creating a budget does set up a system by which you can pay your bills on time, but it is so much more than that.
 In addition to bills, you should also be setting funds aside to:

-- Pay down debt: creating personal wealth through budget strategies cannot occur until debt is paid down and investments are put into place.
+- Pay down debt: Creating personal wealth through budget strategies cannot occur until the debt is paid down and investments are put into place.
 These are important ingredients to a successful budget and should be part of your long-term goals.